dot-Justin/LAMatHome/README.md

 This will start the LAMatHome program, and (as long as your token is valid) you can start giving prompts to r1.

+### Telegram integration:
+To get Telegram running and sending texts on your behalf, some setup is required.
+Follow this guide:
+1. Give LAMatHome any Telegram command.
+This can be a test, but be aware that the text will be sent after you log in.
+2. A Firefox Nightly window (Playwright instance) will open up and request your sign-in.
+3. Sign in, and watch the text go through.
+After this, your session is saved and you won't need to log back in for a long while.

 ### Stopping LAMatHome
 To stop LAMatHome, you have two options.
 1. Via r1 voice prompt (If you can't get this to work, try method 2)